 In a market, especially the international one, where the use of healthy techniques is a requirement.
-Among these new trends we have the use of composting or «compost», which is the natural transformation of organic waste through a biological oxidation process that turns it into nutrient-rich compost and serves to fertilize the earth.
+Among these new trends we have the use of composting or «compost».
+It refers to the natural transformation of organic waste through a biological oxidation process that turns it into nutrient-rich compost and serves to fertilize the earth.

 Is it difficult to compost?
 Not at all.
 You just have to feel like it and gather some peels, fruit and vegetable scraps; dry leaves of trees and shrubs; Yerba, coffee and infusions; shredded or chopped branches for pruning and even dried flowers and sawdust.
 In other words, what we discard when we prepare our food at home or are within reach.